rxstack/rxstack/README.md

 ### <a name="security-user-provider"></a> Registering a user provider
 The easiest (but most limited) way, is to configure `RxStack` to load hardcoded users directly from configurations.
-This is called an "in memory" provider, but it's better to think of it as an "in configuration" provider:
+This is called an "in memory" provider, but it's better to think of it as an `in configuration` provider:

 - Let's create the `User` model: